QixuanSun/EgDb_bp/second_meeting_for_EB_team.md

 Argumentation: The government should gain benefits through negotiation with all other countries.
 ***
 ## DLO Deputy Leader of the Opposition
-### To continue the refutation.
+### ①：To continue the refutation.
-### To carry on independent arguments introduced by the Leader of the opposition.
+### ②：To carry on independent arguments introduced by the Leader of the opposition.
-### Better give at least one new argument.
+### ③：Better give at least one new argument.

 ## 挑战定义 Challenge